arman229/code-practice-archive/Code_practics/nextjs/reactandnextjs/src/app/Nextjs/README.md

          const myElement = React.createElement('h1', {}, 'I do not use JSX!');
 * Note:When you nest content inside a JSX tag, the parent component will receive that content in a prop called children.

+# Code Splitting
+Code splitting allows you to split your application code into smaller bundles to be downloaded and executed by the browser.
+This reduces the amount of data transferred and execution time for each request, leading to improved performance.

+Server Components allow your application code to be automatically code-split by route segments.
+This means only the code needed for the current route is loaded on navigation.
+# Prefetching
+Prefetching is a way to preload a route in the background before the user visits it.
+# Partial Rendering
+Partial rendering means only the route segments that change on navigation re-render on the client, and any shared segments are preserved.
+# Soft Navigation
+only the route segments that have changed are re-rendered